ggcarrots/python-carrots/source/classes.rst

 **Additional task**: the game should also end when the board is full.
 Add that to the ``check`` method.

-Couple of thing require explanation.
+Couple of things require explanation.
 First, the comment below the name of the method ``check``.
 It's called a docstring, because it's a string that documents something - in this case, a method.